Tutorial: Assess VMware VMs for migration to Azure VMs

 Run an assessment as follows:

-On the Get started page > Servers, databases and web apps, select Assess and migrate servers.
+On the Get started page > Servers, databases and web apps, select Discover, assess and migrate.

 In Azure Migrate: Discovery and assessment, select Assess and select Azure VM.